Claiming VAT relief if you're disabled or over 60

 • alarms

-• low vision aids or braille paper or low vision aids (but not contact lens or glasses)
+• low vision aids or braille paper (but not contact lens or glasses)

 • medical appliances for severe injuries

-• have a condition that's treated as chronic sickness, like diabetes
+• have a chronic illness, such as diabetes

-• have a physical or mental impairment that affects your ability to carry out everyday activities, for example blindness, or
+• have a physical or mental impairment that affects your ability to carry out everyday activities (e.g. blindness)

 • are terminally ill.